itsmepraks/earthquake-predictor/whitepaper.md

 ## 2. Data Sources and Preparation

 ### 2.1.
 Data Sources
-The primary datasets used in this project include:
+The primary datasets used in this project are summarized in Table 1.
 1.  **Building Data (DrivenData):** Sourced from the "Richter's Predictor: Modeling Earthquake Damage" competition hosted by DrivenData.org and downloaded from the competition portal.
 This includes:
     *   `train_values.csv`: Structural characteristics, usage, ownership, and geographic identifiers (`geo_level_1_id`, `geo_level_2_id`, `geo_level_3_id`) for ~260,000 buildings.
     *   `train_labels.csv`: The corresponding damage grade (1, 2, or 3) for each building in the training set.